 - the type of HEPA filter you have

 - the number of air changes in that room

 - the state of the filter

-- whether your air purifier is a bit old and so has a fading UV lamp.
+- whether your air purifier is older and so has a fading UV lamp.

 How an air purifier can help you improve your indoor air quality

-If you suffer from allergies, for example, a good air purifier can help you by trapping pollutants such as dust and pollen particles.
+If that’s not a viable option – say, you live on a very polluted street or you suffer from hay fever – then an air purifier can help by trapping common allergens and delivering cleaner air.
+If you suffer from allergies, a good air purifier can help you by trapping pollutants such as dust and pollen particles.

 Some air purifiers come with carbon filters, designed to also capture gases.